atanisoft/FeederUtils/kicad_tools/README.md

   --read_only           Enable this option to disable updating any OpenPnP files, board.xml will still be generated.
   --parts_json PARTS_JSON
                         Location of parts.json
+  --no_summary          Enabling this option will skip printing a parts summary after parsing --rounding ROUNDING   This option defines how many decimal points should be kept when rounding
 ```

 ### Packages and Parts mappping